stevekerrison/sw_swallow_xlinkboot/README.rst

 * Allow mesh networks of XMP16s to be assembled
 * Bring up network from a single source node on the edge of the compute network
 * Allow PLL configuration
+* Provides core reset via a 1-bit port

 To Do
 =====

-* Provide reset capability if source I/O supports it
+* Lots, see commit logs and comments

 Known Issues
 ============